SCOPE OF THIS CHAPTER

 Any services for the child which are needed will be coordinated via a Child in Need Planning Meeting.
 This package of support for the child will be provided alongside the private foster parents support to the carers.

-Children living in these private arrangements are not deemed as being in the care of the Local Authority and therefore HCC will not make payments to private foster carers or relatives.
+Children living in these private arrangements are not deemed as being in the care of the Local Authority and therefore HCC will not make payments to private Foster Carers or relatives.
 Financial responsibility for the child remains with the parents.
+Consideration will be given to taking cases to Hertfordshire's Access & Resource Panel put in full where one-off payments for equipment may be required.

-Where a Private Fostering Carer proceeds to secure the permanence of the child they are privately fostering by applying for a Special Guardianship Order, please refer to Special Guardianship Orders Policy and Procedure.
+Where a Private Foster Carer proceeds to secure the permanence of the child they are Privately Fostering by applying for a Child Arrangement Order or a Special Guardianship Order, please refer to Special Guardianship Orders Policy and Procedure.

 9. Supervision of Private Fostering Arrangements